Union County-Marysville

 Benefits

-Large, long-term capital investment.
+• Large, long-term capital investment.

-Reliable tax payments over time.
+• Reliable tax payments over time.

-Less sensitive to economic cycles and difficulties.
+• Less sensitive to economic cycles and difficulties.

-Minimal traffic after construction and no demand on schools.
+• Minimal traffic after construction and no demand on schools.

-Infrastructure improvements.
+• Infrastructure improvements.

-Brings new life to hard-to-market sites.
+• Brings new life to hard-to-market sites

 Details

-Investment is typically hundreds of millions or billions of dollars.
+Data center investments are typically hundreds of millions or billions of dollars.

-Tax payments exceed prior agriculture property tax and data centers diversify our tax base, reducing tax burden on residents.
+Tax payments exceed previous agricultural taxes and help diversify the local tax base, reducing pressure on residents.

 Community Challenges